 Umbrella companies in the UK can be structured in a variety of ways – the term applies to virtually any company which handles payment for contractors.
 This means that umbrella companies may operate a simple PAYE structure they may supplement this with expense processing or dispensations.
 Even operators running more aggressive Financial Management Structures including Employee Benefit Trusts or Loan Schemes are still described as Umbrella Companies.

 All Umbrella Companies have some services in common.
 They will sign a contract with the contractor and also sign a contract with the recruitment agency or end client.
-They handle invoicing and processing of payment.
+They handle invoicing and the processing of payment.
 They calculate and submit income tax, national insurance and pension contributions as required.
 They will hold the necessary insurances and licenses including Professional Indemnity and Public Liability Insurance.
-However the methods of operation and levels of service can vary greatly.
+However, the methods of operation and levels of service can vary greatly.
 So can the net returns.
-You can compare the net return from a market leading umbrella company vs limited company or PAYE using our Umbrella Company Calculator.
+You can compare the net return from a market-leading umbrella company vs a limited company or PAYE using our Umbrella Company Calculator.

 UK laws concerning Umbrella Companies

 Since April 2007 the MSC (Managed Service Companies) legislation has shut down the traditional methods of tax packaging used by Umbrella Companies – where they operated as limited companies except at a great scale.
 It is no longer legal to split most contractors’ payments between dividends and PAYE.
 All compliant Umbrella Companies pay their contractors as PAYE (Pay as you Earn) employees for a large portion of their earnings.
 They invoice the clients/recruitment companies and then process contractors through PAYE.
 Contractors are often able to offset their taxable income by claiming legitimate business expenses.